flolovebit/backbone-query-string/readme.md

   ...
 ```

-In a AMD environment, require query-string, which applies a new method `QueryRouter` to Backbone and returns the core Backbone Object.
+In a AMD environment, require query-string, applies a new method `QueryRouter` to Backbone and returns the core Backbone Object.

 ```javascript
 require(['query-string'], function(Backbone) {